 When NOT to go on the Ha Giang Loop?

 The rainy season hits Ha Giang in full force between June and September.
 Think of pouring rain, landslides, floods, and mud everywhere.
-It’s really not an enjoyable experience, read about last year’s damage here.
+It’s not an enjoyable experience, read about damage from 2022 here.

 I strongly advise you to reconsider doing the Ha Giang Loop during the rainy season.
 The possibility that you have a miserable time is way too big.
 Yes, the weather is always unpredictable in Ha Giang, but don’t risk it with July and August.